mwhatter/oswebapidemo/README.md

 ## Introduction

-This project showcases the use of several modern Web APIs to access and manipulate various features of a user's device through a web browser.
-It serves as a practical demonstration for developers interested in integrating these APIs into their own projects.
+This project showcases the use of several modern OS Web APIs.
+This static web app facilitates demonstrations of how these APIs interoperate with web browsers and the operating systems they run on.
+All source code runs client side with no required server.
+You could download index.html, open it in your web browser, and it will work the same as it does if you visit the netlify website.

 ## Features